-There are a couple of reasons you’d want to ship your golf clubs?
+There are a couple of reasons you’d want to ship your golf clubs.
 Either you’re playing away from home, perhaps internationally, or you’ve sold your clubs and need to get them to the buyer.

 In addition, since the 2nd hand golf club market is so big, most courier companies are willing to advise you on how to ship your clubs, nationally or internationally.
-Some courier services specialize in this niche market.
+Some shipping services specialize in this niche market.

 1. Finding and Scheduling The Courier Service